CCGenetics/guidelines-genetic-diversity-indicators/docs/2_Theoretical_background/Theoretical-background.md

 # Theoretical background
 {: .no_toc }

-This section has a brief theoretical background on the genetic diversity indicators.
+This section offers  a brief theoretical background on the rationale behind the genetic diversity indicators.